Historical Criminology Network

 Dr Kate Lister (Leeds Trinity University)

-This inaugural event of the BSC Historical Criminology Network (in association with the BSC South West Branch) provides an open forum for discussion of relations between past and present in criminological research.
-Historical perspectives can vitally enrich criminological thinking, and this conference will explore how engaging with the past contributes to understanding crime and justice today.
-In this way, it seeks to advance the Network’s aim to promote, develop and embed historical approaches to criminology.
+This inaugural event of the BSC Historical Criminology Network (in association with the BSC South West Branch) provided an open forum for discussion of relations between past and present in criminological research.

 The first meeting of the new British Society of Criminology Historical Criminology network took place on Monday 10 September, in London.
 The purpose of this meeting was to discuss the aims, scope and strategy of the network and to plan its initial activities.